maxcini/maxcini.github.io/content/post/carTCO/carTCO.md

 All that being said, I really wish I could [pull up to a function Paul Walker style](https://www.youtube.com/watch?v=SsZ-0AzryUg&ab_channel=Loki%26Geek) every once in a while.
 I am totally in favor of car enthusiasts driving cool cars because that is their passion.
 I think eventually I will join the club myself.
 But, delaying the gratification a few years to set yourself up for financial success instead of immediately obtaining a wayyy too big car payment is definitely a worthy tradeoff.

 I also think it's really important to ask yourself why you even want a really nice car in the first place.
 Is it because some bald guy on the internet says you're a loser if you're not driving a Ferrari?
-Or because it's actually a passion of yours?
+Or because you just like cool cars?

 > "We buy things we don't need, with money we don't have, to impress people we don't like."